robinst/pict-rs/README.md

     -V, --version                  Prints version information

 OPTIONS:
-    -a, --addr <addr>                      The address and port the server binds to.
-Default: 0.0.0.0:8080 [env:
+    -a, --addr <addr>                      The address and port the server binds to. [env: PICTRS_ADDR=]  [default:
-                                           PICTRS_ADDR=]  [default: 0.0.0.0:8080]
+                                           0.0.0.0:8080]
-    -f, --format <format>                  An optional image format to convert all uploaded files into, supports 'jpg' and 'png' [env: PICTRS_FORMAT=]
+    -f, --format <format>                  An optional image format to convert all uploaded files into, supports 'jpg', 'png', and 'webp' [env: PICTRS_FORMAT=]
     -m, --max-file-size <max-file-size>    Specify the maximum allowed uploaded file size (in Megabytes) [env:
                                            PICTRS_MAX_FILE_SIZE=]  [default: 40]
     -p, --path <path>                      The path to the data directory, e.g. data/ [env: PICTRS_PATH=]